dthain/compilers-fa22/parser.md

 Then it should continue to operate as in the previous assignment; this will facilitate debugging.
 You may of course reorganize or move code around as long as the standalone scanner still works.

+## Fix Scanner if Needed

+First if, you had any problems with your scanner from the first assignment, you should fix them before proceeding.
+Make sure that the action of each rule is to return a symbolic token type (e.g. `TOKEN_INTEGER`) so that `yylex()` has the proper return value to be used by `yyparse()`.

+Note a change in the handling of one token: modify your rule for integers, so that an integer token does **not** contain a leading positive or negative sign.
+In other words, the input `-123` should scan as two tokens: `TOKEN_MINUS` and `TOKEN_INTEGER`.

+You may find in the course of constructing the parser that your scanner had bugs that we didn't see before.
+You can and should fix anything in your scanner needed to get the entire scanner-parser combination working correctly.

 ## Approach

 We recommend that you construct your grammar in stages and begin